 - Place 2 lbs of boneless, skinless, chicken breasts in a single layer on the bottom of a sauce pot.
 Add enough water to cover the largest piece of chicken by an inch.
 Add sliced raw ginger, fresh cilantro, peppercorns, salt, smashed garlic, and bring to a simmer.
 Cook for roughly 10-14 minutes.

 - Temp each breast and pull them out one by one as they reach 165 degrees.
-Once they are cool enough to handle, cut into 1 inch cubes, or smaller if preferred.
+Once they are cool enough to handle, cut into ½-1 inch cubes.

 - Meanwhile, in a large bowl mix together Dressing ingredients and fold in cooked chicken.
 Chill the curried chicken salad for 1-3 hours before serving.

 - Make wraps, lettuce wraps, sandwiches, stuff some pitas, enjoy over a bed of lettuce or meal prep for the week ahead.